 Earth Day at the National Zoo

-2014 Dates to Be Announced, 11 a.m.-3 p.m.
+April 22, 2014, 10 a.m.-4 p.m.
 Free and open to the public.
 No ticket required.Celebrate Earth Day and meet the Smithsonian National Zoo’s Green Team experts, participate in “green”-themed crafts, and learn simple daily actions that help you enjoy a more environmentally friendly lifestyle.
 State Farm® will host a special children’s area at the Kids’ Farm where children can make their own plant pots with recycled newspapers, as well as a garden journal.

 United States Botanic Garden

-2014 Dates to Be Announced, 10 a.m.-2 p.m.
+April 25, 2014, 10 a.m.-2 p.m.
 Conservancy Terrace.
 Enjoy cooking demonstrations with seasonal produce and meet with representatives of environmental organizations from throughout the region.
 Drop by and learn all the ways that you can make the planet a healthier place and become a more active steward of the plants that support life on earth.

 Alexandria Earth Day

 April 26, 2014, 10 a.m. to 2 p.m.
 Ben Brenman Park.
+Alexandria, VA.
 The event focuses on efficient and eco-friendly transportation options such as walking, bicycling, ridesharing, and riding public transit.
 Activities include recycling and composting demonstrations, live music, an Arbor Day tree planting, a performance by Blue Sky Puppets, and a launch of the Eco-City Action Plan Phase II.

 Green Living Expo and Earth Week Community Fair